Tuesday, 30 September 2014

 A woman who enjoyed life, who sang to live

-The late, great "Shirley Bassey of Spain", Señora Rocío Jurado would have celebrated her 70th birthday today.
+The late, great "Shirley Bassey of Spain" and our Patron Saint of Big Hair, Señora Rocío Jurado would have celebrated her 70th birthday today.
 If you listen carefully, you will probably hear the sound of hundreds of thousands of Spanish queens across the world wailing, rustling their mantillas and knitting their rosaries as we speak - such is the adulation that the lady they called La más grande ("The Greatest") commanded.

 After her death, her body was laid "in state" in her home village of Chipiona in Andalucía: